California Drought: Healdsburg Bans Sprinklers; Sets Personal Water Use To 74 Gallons A Day

 With no significant rain showers likely for several months, the state of the drought continues to worsen in the county.
-Lakes Sonoma and Mendocino — vital sources of water — are at their lowest levels ever for this time of year.READ MORE: Update: One Killed, Two Injured When Truck Crashes Into Diners at San Jose Sports Bar
+Lakes Sonoma and Mendocino — vital sources of water — are at their lowest levels ever for this time of year.READ MORE: San Francisco Police Locate Yorkshire Terrier Stolen During Brazen Vehicle Break-In

-In April, Gov. Gavin Newsom declared a regional drought emergency for the Russian River watershed in Mendocino and Sonoma counties.
-Since that time conditions have gotten more arid.
-Several Sonoma County communities have put in place voluntary measures.READ MORE: San Francisco Police Arrest Serial Burglary Suspect

 - Residential Customers are assigned a water budget of 74 gallons per person per day.